This module contains some error printing routines taken from "Advanced Programming in the UNIX Environment" by W. Richard Stevens.

-These functions are all called in the same manner as printf(), i.e. with a string containing format specifiers followed by a list of corresponding arguments.
+These functions are all called in the same manner as printf(), that is, with a string containing format specifiers followed by a list of corresponding arguments.
 All output from these functions is to stderr.

 The message provided by the caller is printed.
 This function is simply a wrapper for fprintf().

-Use this function when a fatal error has occurred that is not due to a system call.
-The message provided by the caller is printed and the process terminates with an exit value of 1.
-The function does not return.
+Use this function when a fatal error has occurred that is not because of a system call.
+The message provided by the caller is printed and the process terminates with exit value 1.
+This function does not return.

 Use this function after a failed system call.
 The message provided by the caller is printed followed by a string describing the reason for failure.

 Use this function after a failed system call.
-The message provided by the caller is printed followed by a string describing the reason for failure, and the process terminates with an exit value of 1.
-The function does not return.
+The message provided by the caller is printed followed by a string describing the reason for failure, and the process terminates with exit value 1.
+This function does not return.

-Most functions in erl_interface report failures to the caller by returning some otherwise meaningless value (typically NULL or a negative number).
-As this only tells you that things did not go well, you will have to examine the error code in erl_errno if you want to find out more about the failure.
+Most functions in Erl_Interface report failures to the caller by returning some otherwise meaningless value (typically NULL or a negative number).
+As this only tells you that things did not go well, examine the error code in erl_errno if you want to find out more about the failure.

-erl_errno is initially (at program startup) zero and is then set by many erl_interface functions on failure to a non-zero error code to indicate what kind of error it encountered.
-A successful function call might change erl_errno (by calling some other function that fails), but no function will ever set it to zero.
+erl_errno is initially (at program startup) zero and is then set by many Erl_Interface functions on failure to a non-zero error code to indicate what kind of error it encountered.
+A successful function call can change erl_errno (by calling some other function that fails), but no function does never set it to zero.
 This means that you cannot use erl_errno to see if a function call failed.
 Instead, each function reports failure in its own way (usually by returning a negative number or NULL), in which case you can examine erl_errno for details.

 erl_errno uses the error codes defined in your system's <errno.h>.

-Actually, erl_errno is a "modifiable lvalue" (just like ISO C defines errno to be) rather than a variable.
-This means it might be implemented as a macro (expanding to, e.g., *_erl_errno()).
-For reasons of thread- (or task-)safety, this is exactly what we do on most platforms.
+erl_errno is a "modifiable lvalue" (just like ISO C defines errno to be) rather than a variable.
+This means it can be implemented as a macro (expanding to, for example, *_erl_errno()).
+For reasons of thread safety (or task safety), this is exactly what we do on most platforms.